realincubus/clang-refactor/README.md

 I did not try, but running `sudo make install` should install this on your system.
 If you did not install, remember to put `${LLVM_BUILD_DIR}/bin` into your PATH.

+#### Using the systems installation of clang
+If a recent clang or llvm is installed one can now compile clang-refactor without the need to have a llvm+clang+extratools tree.
+Checkout the standalone branch of this repos and run cmake.

+Tested on
+  - Gentoo (clang 3.5.0)

 ### Project Setup

 Just as clang-modernize the program needs a compile_commands.json file.